DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/1_terraform_gcp/windows.md

   * source: https://cloud.google.com/sdk/docs/downloads-interactive
 * Unzip it and run the `install.sh` script

-When installing it, you might see something like that:
+When installixng it, you might see something like that:

 ```
 The installer is unable to automatically update your system PATH.
 Please add